-As a professional, we accept referrals from you, either by email or fax.
-Our referral form can be found below, and we will accept any number of clients.
+DISC also accepts referrals from professionals.
+Please complete our referral form.
 We aim to make phone contact with families within 5 days and are then happy to make an appointment to visit them in their own home

-Please note that we are a CARERS service and we do not offer service to a person with dementia without a carer.
+Please note that we are a CARERS service and we do not offer services to a person with dementia without a carer.

 We try to visit carers in their own home initially.
 We have a standard service offer of 6 home visits.
 This is usually enough to solve an immediate crisis but can be extended beyond that on the discussion at case management meetings and with the approval of a manager.